KGergo88/CinemaTicketBookingSystemApi/docs/Architecture.md

   alt="Infrastructure entity diagram"
 />

-From these entities the follwing tables are created:
+From these entities the follwing tables are created by Entity Framework Core:

 <img
   style="display: block; margin: auto;"